rokmc756/MinIO/README.md

 $ cd MinIO
 $ vi Makefile
 ~~ snip
-ANSIBLE_HOST_PASS="changeme"    # It should be changed with password of user in ansible host that vmware-postgres would be run.
+ANSIBLE_HOST_PASS="changeme"    # It should be changed with password of user in ansible host that minio would be run.
-ANSIBLE_TARGET_PASS="changeme"  # It should be changed with password of sudo user in managed nodes that vmware-postgres would be installed.
+ANSIBLE_TARGET_PASS="changeme"  # It should be changed with password of sudo user in managed nodes that minio would be installed.
 ~~ snip
 ```